 Vesicular arbuscular mycorrhizae found in the cortex of Rhynia rhizomes

-Adventitious branching: latent "buds" or branches, which could elongate to make new stems, similar to modern plants.
+Adventitious branching: latent "buds" or branches, which could elongate to make new axes, similar to modern plants.

 Vascular tissue present, but not the same as eutracheophytes (see S-type tracheids below)